NHS Lincolnshire ICB Statement: Special Educational Needs and Disabilities (SEND)

 Leadership, Governance and Management arrangements

 The SEND service forms an integral part of Children’s Services and the NHS and supports the vision in Lincolnshire to improve the lives and outcomes for all children and young people and their families in Lincolnshire.
 Senior Managers and Elected Members receive regular reports on the progress made with the implementation of the SEND reforms.
-The work of the SEND service is delivered through an established locality model, with 4 teams spread across the county.
-This comprises four SEND teams, Children with Disabilities team, Educational Psychology, Specialist Teachers, Sensory Education Support, Occupational Therapy, Early Support Care Coordination team, Home Tuition and the Young People’s Learning Provision.
+The work of the SEND service is delivered through an established locality model, with four teams spread across the county, which comprises Children with Disabilities team, Educational Psychology, Specialist Teachers, Sensory Education Support, Occupational Therapy, Early Support Care Coordination team, Home Tuition, and the Young People’s Learning Provision.

-The SEND Steering Group was established from the outset of the reforms and more recently the focus for the steering group has been to support the work arising from the SEND strategy, this reports directly into the CYP Transformation Board.
-The DCO reports into the SEND Health Committee which also reports into the CYP Transformation Board chaired jointly by the LA DCS and ICB DoN) .
-The DCO provides reports to the ICB Quality Patient Experience Committee on a monthly basis, to NHSE on a monthly basis and produces an Annual Report.
-The SEND Service Manager provides an Annual Report to the Schools Forum.
-The jointly commissioned Children’s Integrated Commissioning Team report directly into the CYP Transformation Board who support major programmes of work such as the Special Schools Project and the Sensory Processing Difficulties Programme.
-Finally the CYP Transformation Board is attended by the Chair of the Lincolnshire Parent Carer forum with whom we work collaboratively in the development of major programmes.
+The SEND Steering Group was established from the outset of the reforms and more recently the focus for the steering group has been to support the work arising from the SEND strategy, this reports directly into the Children and Young People Transformation Board.
+The SEND Steering Group has undergone a review and is now reconfigured as the SEND and Alternative Provision Strategic Partnership.
+The DCO chairs the SEND Health Committee which reports into the Children and Young People Transformation Board chaired jointly by the Local authority Director Children’s Services and Lincolnshire Integrated Care Board Chief Nurse.
+The DCO provides an Annual Report.
+The jointly commissioned Children’s Integrated Commissioning Team report directly into the Children and Young People Transformation Board who support major programmes of work such as the Special Schools Project and the Sensory Processing Difficulties Programme.
+Finally, the Children and Young People Transformation Board is attended by the Chair of the Lincolnshire Parent Carer forum with whom we work collaboratively in the development of major programmes.

 Designated Clinical and Associate Designated Clinical Officers (DCO)

-The positions of the Designated Clinical and Associate Designated Clinical Officers for SEND within the ICB are viewed as fundamental to the SEND system in Lincolnshire and there are no plans to change the structure or operational activity and therefore the risk management processes in relation to meeting the legal responsibilities and duties that will pass from ICBs to the ICS, will not be subject to change.
-At this point in time we have no plans to recruit and Designated Medical Officer (DMO).
+The positions of the Designated Clinical and Associate Designated Clinical Officers for SEND within the ICB are viewed as fundamental to the SEND system in Lincolnshire, and there are no plans to change the structure or operational activity and, therefore, the risk management processes in relation to meeting the legal responsibilities and duties that will pass from ICB to the Integrated Care System will not be subject to change.
+At this point in time we have no plans to recruit a Designated Medical Officer (DMO).

 Widening participation

 The DCO and SEND Team Manager in Lincolnshire have worked together in co-production with young people to develop a young people’s forum ‘Lincolnshire Young Voices’ (LYV).
 LYV are engaged and fully integrated in strategic and operational developments and decision making.
-Lincolnshire is fully committed to LYV and have two Co Chairs in post and a volunteer committee of 11 young people with SEND who are all experts by experience.
+Lincolnshire is fully committed to LYV and has two co-Chairs in post and a volunteer committee of 15 young people with SEND who are all experts by experience.